Kwesi Amissah-Arthur

-Paa Kwesi Bekoe Amissah-Arthur (born William Edmund Davidson Amissah-Arthur) (29 April 1951 – 29 June 2018) was a Ghanaian economist, academic and politician who was the fifth Vice-President of Ghana's 4th Republic, in office from 6 August 2012 until 7 January 2017, under President John Dramani Mahama.
-Previously he was Governor of the Bank of Ghana from 2009 to 2012.
+Paa Kwesi Bekoe Amissah-Arthur (born William Edmund Davidson Amissah-Arthur) (29 April 1951 – 29 June 2018) was a Ghanaian economist, academic and politician who was the sixth vice president of Ghana under President John Mahama from August 2012 until January 2017.
+Previously he was the 12th governor of the Bank of Ghana from 2009 to 2012.

 He was nominated by President John Dramani Mahama to be the vice-president a week after Mahama himself was sworn in.
 This followed the sudden death of John Atta Mills on 24 July 2012.
 He was sworn in as vice-president on 6 August 2012, following vetting by the Parliament of Ghana.

 Early life and education

 Amissah-Arthur was born at Cape Coast on 29 April 1951, the capital of the Central Region of Ghana, at the time organized as British Gold Coast Colony.
 His mother, Effie Amissah-Arthur is from the Hutchful family while his father, Jabesh Richmond P. Amissah-Arthur, an educator was from the Amissah-Arthur family and served as the second and longest serving headmaster of the Oda Secondary School at Akyem-Oda in the Eastern Region from September 1961 to December, 1977.
 Both families originated from Cape Coast and are of Fante ethnic origin.
 Kwesi Amissah-Arthur had five other siblings - one brother and four sisters.

 He attended the Aboom Methodist 'B' Primary School in Cape Coast and passed the Common Entrance examination from the Akim Oda Methodist School in 1964.
 He completed his secondary education at the Mfantsipim School, where he obtained the GCE Ordinary Level in 1969 and the GCE Advanced Level in 1971.
 At Mfantsipim, he was a resident of Lockhart-Schweitzer House.
 He proceeded to the University of Ghana at Legon, where he obtained the B.Sc. in 1974 and M.Sc. in 1976, both in Economics.